Resheph: Associations with other deities

 Resheph typically received offerings either alongside other major members of the local pantheon, such as Hadabal, or alongside the goddess Adamma.
 The latter was regarded as his spouse, though the connection between them is seemingly limited to the early tradition of Ebla.
 They were also worshiped together in Tunip.
 Resheph also appears commonly alongside the sun deity, represented by the Sumerogram dUTU, though usually regarded as a goddess.
-He is also attested in association with the Eblaite form of Ea, Ḥayya.
+He is also attested in association with the Eblaite form of Ea, Hayya.
 In one case, they occur as a dyad and receive a single jewel as an offering together.